Kho-Kho (2013 film)

 Kho-Kho is an Indian Marathi language film directed by Kedar Shinde and produced by Shobhna Desai.
 The film starring Bharat Jadhav, Kranti Redkar, Prajakta Mali and Siddhartha Jadhav.
 Music by Shashank Powar.
-The film was released on 31 May 2013.
+The film was theatrically released on 31 May 2013.

 Synopsis

 A school teacher goes back to his village to settle in his ancestral house, but a builder troubles him to sell it so that a mall can be built.
 The teacher is then haunted by the spirits of his ancestors that are waiting to be liberated.